Can Pelvic Floor Dysfunction Cause Tailbone Pain (Coccydynia)?

 It generally takes a combination of methods and treatments to alleviate tailbone pain.

 This is why surgery is not a one-size-fits-all solution and is better viewed as a last resort.
-Like we mentioned earlier, a prior operation could be one of the causes of your tailbone pain in the first place!
+As we mentioned earlier, a prior operation could be one of the causes of your tailbone pain in the first place!

 You may have heard Kegels can address pelvic floor issues, and perhaps even address a painful coccyx, but the ugly truth is that Kegels can make things worse.